app/settings.py

 Packages

-Most Python modules that you use with Plain will need to be installed via settings.INSTALLED_PACKAGES.
-This is what enables template detection, per-package settings, database models, and other features.
+Most Python modules you use with Plain need to be listed in settings.INSTALLED_PACKAGES.
+This enables template detection, per-package settings, database models, and other features.

 # app/settings.py